 Dr. Wallace holds memberships in several professional societies including the American Society for Microbiology, American Thoracic Society, International Union Against Tuberculosis and Lung Disease, and Texas Medical Association.
 He has been elected to fellowships in the American College of Chest Physicians, American College of Physicians, Infectious Disease Society of America, and the prestigious American Academy of Microbiology.

 Previously, he has served on various clinical and research journal editorial boards including the Journal of Clinical Microbiology, Seminars in Respiratory Infections and Antimicrobial Agents and Chemotherapy, and also is a regular contributor to these and other medical and research journals.
 He also was chairman of the Mycobacteriology Division of the American Society for Microbiology from 1998-1999, member for the U.S. Public Health Service Task Force on Prophylaxis and Therapy for Mycobacterium avium-intracellulare complex (MAC) in 1992, and a past chairman of the Scientific Assembly of Microbiology, Tuberculosis, and Pulmonary Infections of the American Thoracic Society.
-Dr. Wallace is also a former member of the Clinical and Laboratory Standards Institute (CLSI, formerly the National Committee for Clinical Laboratory Standards, NCCLS) Subcommittee on Antimycobacterial Susceptibility Testing, and an advisor on the CLSI Subcommittee on Laboratory Diagnosis of Mycobacterial Infections.
+Dr. Wallace is also an advisor to Clinical and Laboratory Standards Institute (CLSI), Subcommittee on Antimycobacterial Susceptibility Testing, and an advisor on the CLSI Subcommittee on Laboratory Diagnosis of Mycobacterial Infections.
 He also was appointed to the American Thoracic Society (ATS) Committee for the revision of the guidelines of the ATS statement on the diagnosis and treatment of nontuberculous mycobacteria.